 - Help to prevent accidents.

-- Lift properly—use your leg muscles, not your back muscles.
-For heavier loads, ask for assistance.
+- Lift properly — use your legs, not your back.
+For heavier loads, ask for

 - Do not adjust, clean, or oil moving machinery.

-- Keep machine guards in their intended places.
+- Keep machine guards in their intended place.

 - Do not throw objects.

 - Clean up spilled liquid, oil, or grease immediately.